 Arctic Open golf tournament

-If you’re in the North, you can tee off at the Arctic Open golf tournament in Akureyri.
-This international event happens annually is a 36-hole tournament over 2 days.
+If you’re in the North, you can tee off at the annual Arctic Open golf tournament in Akureyri – a photogenic, 36‑hole event held over two days.

-Take a short flight from Akureyri or ferry to Grímsey island to experience the Solstice Festival within the Arctic Circle.
+Visit Grímsey island (get there via a short flight from Akureyri, or by ferry) to experience the Summer Solstice Festival within the Arctic Circle.
 Join in the family-friendly fun with live music, a seafood buffet, and an annual ball.